GonzaloGorgojo/contacts-api/readme.md

 - You will need `docker` installed in your pc
 - Run `npm i`
 - Open a terminal and run this image of docker `sudo docker run -d -p 127.0.0.1:27017:27017/tcp -e MONGO_INITDB_ROOT_USERNAME=root -e MONGO_INITDB_ROOT_PASSWORD=root mongo`
-- Then you can check it out using `npm start`
+- Then you can check it out using `npm dev`
+- In case you wanna use this without nodemon, run `npm build` then `npm start`
+- Bonus: you can go to http://localhost:5000/swagger/ and get the paths.

 ### :gear: Contribution